St Luke's Church, Chelsea: People associated

 Charles Dickens was married at St Luke's to Catherine Hogarth, who lived in Chelsea, on 2 April 1836, two days after the publication of the first part of the Pickwick Papers, his first great success.
 The architect Frederic Chancellor was baptised at St Luke's on 18 May 1825.
 The artist Robert Gill was married on 25 May 1825, shortly before returning to India, where he spent the rest of his life, much of it copying the paintings of the Ajanta Caves.
 The architect William Willmer Pocock married here in 1840.
 The parents of Robert Baden-Powell, the founder of the Scouting movement, were married on 10 March 1846, for the third time in the case of his father Baden Powell, a distinguished mathematician and theologian.
 Other marriages have included William Hewson the Victorian theological writer, in 1830, John Prideaux Lightfoot, later Vice-Chancellor of the University of Oxford, in 1835, and the parents of Harry Arthur Saintsbury in 1854.
 The father of the authors Charles Kingsley and Henry Kingsley became the rector in 1836, when his sons were 18 and 6 respectively.
 Other clergy serving the parish have included Derek Watson and Ross Hook as Rector and Hugh Otter-Barry as curate.

 The position of organist and choirmaster has been held by several notable musicians, often as a stepping-stone to cathedral positions.
-Two organists were composers who also wrote the tunes for hymns: Sir John Goss who wrote Praise, My Soul, the King of Heaven and the carol See, Amid the Winter Snow, and John Ireland.
-Henry Forbes was another 19th-century composer who was organist.
+They include Henry Forbes, Sir John Goss (who wrote the hymns Praise, My Soul, the King of Heaven and the carol See, Amid the Winter Snow) and John Ireland.
+Ireland, who lived close by, first took up the post in July 1904 and stayed until 1926.
 More recently Denis Vaughan and Jeremy Filsell have been Directors of Music.

 The Earls Cadogan, who owned the land around the church, have always been the patrons of the church, and there is a wall monument to Lt Colonel Henry Cadogan, who died in 1813 at the Battle of Vittoria, by Sir Francis Chantrey.
 Two actors and actor-managers who were famous in their day are buried in the churchyard: William Blanchard, known for comic roles, and Daniel Egerton.
 Both died in 1835.
 The educator, author and natural philosopher Margaret Bryan who died in 1836 is buried here alongside her eldest daughter, Anne.
 James Savage, the architect of the church, is also buried there.

 St Luke's also houses the memorial chapels of the Punjab Frontier Force and 3rd Gurkha Rifles of the British Indian Army.
 The screen panels decorated with regimental badges are in engraved glass by Josephine Harris.